 - Changes in personality and behavior

 - Gradual loss of movement or sensation in an arm or leg

 A neurological exam is usually the first test given when a person complains of symptoms that suggest a brain tumor.
 The exam includes checking eye movements, hearing, sensation, muscle strength, sense of smell, and balance and coordination.
 The doctor will also test mental state and memory.

 Advanced imaging techniques are an essential part of the diagnosis of brain tumors.

-- MRI angiography evaluates blood flow.
-MRI angiography is usually limited to planning surgical removal of a tumor suspected of having a large blood supply.
+Magnetic resonance angiography (MRA)evaluates blood flow.
+MRA may be used to plan surgical removal of a tumor suspected of having a large blood supply.

 Lumbar Puncture (Spinal Tap)